Studying online

 (see Timetable) Availability Location Mode Semester 1 UWA (Perth) Face to face - Outcomes

-- Students are able to (1) demonstrate an understanding of (a) evidence law pursuant to the common law and Evidence Act 1906 (WA); (b) the historical origins of particular rules of evidence; (c) the role played by the rules of evidence in proof in different forums; (d) the impact of the rules of evidence when preparing a matter for trial; (e) the significance of differences between state, interstate and Commonwealth rules of evidence and of the potential impact of international developments in evidence; and (f) the evidential requirements and analysis necessary for the purposes of proving a case; (2) demonstrate an appreciation for the potential impact of national and international developments and reforms in evidence; (3) demonstrate an appreciation and understanding of (a) the ethical issues associated with the laws of evidence that constitute the trial; and (b) the fundamental role played by the laws of evidence in determining the proper administration of justice; (4) identify evidence needed to prove a client's case or disprove an opponent's case, according to the rules of evidence, and understand and apply the rules of evidence to diverse factual scenarios; (5) demonstrate an ability to (a) engage in legal research at an advanced level using primary and secondary sources, in text and electronic forms and use appropriate and correct citation methods; and (b) engage in research in related disciplines in order to further an understanding of evidence law in its social context; (6) write a clear and concise answer to a hypothetical legal problem; and (7) demonstrate an appreciation of court etiquette and basic courtroom practice.
+Students are able to (1) demonstrate an understanding of (a) the major rules of evidence; (b) the historical origins of particular rules of evidence; (c) the role played by the rules of evidence in proof in different forums; (d) the impact of the rules of evidence when preparing a matter for trial; and (e) the evidential requirements and analysis necessary for the purposes of proving a case; (2) demonstrate an appreciation for the potential impact of developments and reforms in evidence; (3) demonstrate an appreciation and understanding of (a) the ethical issues associated with the laws of evidence that constitute the trial; and (b) the fundamental role played by the laws of evidence in determining the proper administration of justice; (4) identify evidence needed to prove a client's case or disprove an opponent's case, according to the rules of evidence, and apply the rules of evidence to diverse factual scenarios; (5) demonstrate an ability to use and appraise relevant primary and secondary sources; (6) write a clear and concise answer to a hypothetical legal problem; and (7) demonstrate an appreciation of court etiquette and basic courtroom practice.

 - Assessment

-Indicative assessments in this unit are as follows: (1) tutorial participation; (2) research assignment; and (3) examination.
+Indicative assessments in this unit are as follows: (1) tutorial participation; (2) mid-semester assessment; and (3) examination.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.